Global Health Leadership Pathway

 Creating a global radiology community through education, collaboration, and innovation

-The Global Health Leadership Pathway is an applied for residency track with mentorship, targeted curriculum, and project integration for residents of the UNC Department of Radiology.
+The Global Health Leadership Pathway is a residency track with mentorship, targeted curriculum, and project integration for residents of the UNC Department of Radiology.
 Structured education on global radiology, epidemiology, access implications, and related methodologies will give our residents an edge as future leaders in the field.
 Click to read about the Pathway and its educational benefits.

 For questions, please contact Melissa Culp, Director of UNC Global Radiology.
 Scroll down to read more.

 The UNC-Chapel Hill RAD-AID Chapter was founded in 2012 by the UNC School of Medicine’s Division of Radiologic Science and the Department of Radiology.
 UNC Radiology is part of the rich tradition of teaching, outreach, and clinical excellence in the School of Medicine’s global health community.
-Currently, the department offers two international electives in Kenya and Malawi with RAD-AID International.
+Currently, we support established, longitudinal programs with RAD-AID International:

 UNC Radiology Residents participating in these learning opportunities in Malawi and Kenya contribute within established partnerships for a sustainable impact and receive mentorship on best practices.

-UNC Department of Radiology Global Health Participant Residents
+UNC Department of Radiology Global Health Leadership Pathway Residents